-Five Books offers a plethora of interviews on the best books covering Ancient Rome.
+Five Books offers a plethora of interviews on the best books covering the Ancient Roman Empire.
 It can be hard to know where to start learning about the Romans, but there are some highly accessible books that are good and popular introductions to various aspects of the ancient world.
 As a general history of Rome, Mary Beard’s SPQR: A History of Ancient Rome is highly readable.

 Our interviewees recommend a number of novels set in Ancient Rome as accessible introductions to aspects of the ancient world.
-Mary Beard herself recommends the Last Days of Pompeii by Edward Bulwer-Lytton.
-She feels the book has been unjustly traduced for its famous opening sentence, “It was a dark and stormy night.”
+Mary Beard herself recommends The Last Days of Pompeii by Edward Bulwer-Lytton.
 The book, in her view, offers a “fantastic reconstruction of the ancient world”.
 Adrienne Mayor recommends Winter Quarters by Alfred Duggan, the book she credits with getting her hooked on ancient history.
 Another recently published novel that gets our vote and has been widely recommended is Imperium: A Novel of Ancient Rome by Robert Harris.

 Tom Holland, in one of the most popular interviews on the site, recommends his best books on Ancient Rome, but his own Dynasty: The Rise and Fall of the House of Caesar is a highly readable and racy journey through early Roman imperial history.
-Oxford historian Harry Sidebottom on his best books on Ancient Rome recommends the Atlas of the Roman World by Tim Cornell and John Matthews as a book he wished had been published when he first started studying classics.
+Oxford historian Harry Sidebottom recommends The Atlas of the Roman World by Tim Cornell and John Matthews as a book he wished had been published when he first started studying classics.
 He describes it as “incredibly accessible, very scholarly, very succinct” and with “beautiful maps and pictures”.
 Adrienne Mayor recommends The Spartacus War by Barry Strauss on the Roman slave revolt as a history with a narrative that leaves you “in suspense at the end of each chapter”.

 The Confessions of St Augustine is one of the most recommended books on Five Books.
 If you want to understand more about St Augustine, you could start with Augustine of Hippo by Peter Brown, which Robin Lane-Fox in his interview on the best books on Religious and Social History in Ancient Rome describes as “the outstanding biography of the 20th century”.